 Identifiable intangible assets were recognized at their estimated acquisition date fair values.
 The fair value of the trade name asset was determined using the relief-from-royalty method and the fair value of the customer relationships asset was determined using the excess earnings method.
-These income-based approaches included assumptions such as the amount and timing of projected cash flows, growth rates, customer attrition rates, discount rates, and the assessment of the asset's life cycle.
-The estimated fair value and estimated remaining useful lives of identifiable intangible assets as of the Exchange Transaction date were as follows:
+These income-based approaches included assumptions such as the amount and timing of projected cash flows, growth rates, customer attrition rates, discount rates, and the assests included assets included fair value and estimated remaining useful lives of identifiable intangible assets as of the Exchange Transaction date were as follows:

-(in thousands) Useful Life (Years) А mount
+(in thousands) Useful Life (Years) Amount

 Customer relationships 7 \$ 25,000

 Trade name Indefinite 10,500

 Estimated fair value of identifiable intangible assets \$ 35,500